opsdis/icinga2-passive-replicator/README.md

 The above will scrape all hosts and services in the hostgroups `Ubuntu` and `Mysql`.

 If a host or service does not exist in the sink instance it will be created.
-The objects will be created with the with templates.
+The objects will be created with the templates.
 Default for hosts is `generic-host` and for services is `generic-service`.

 Default check command will be `dummy`.